Gas Oven Not Lighting? Here Are the Causes to Check First

 Top: Healthy bake element (uniform M-coil, 18-25 ohms cold).
 Bottom: Bake element burned out (blister at break point, white hot-spot, carbon deposit).
 Open circuit on ohm-meter confirms replacement needed.

 For gas ovens, this cause slot belongs to an oven igniter weak scenario.
 The igniter glows orange but only draws 2.8 to 3.0 amps, just under the 3.2 to 3.6 amp threshold the gas safety valve needs to open.
 No gas flows.
 Oven stays cold.
 This accounts for 40 to 50 percent of gas no-heat calls.
 If you smell gas at any point, leave the home and call your gas utility’s emergency line immediately.
+If your gas oven will not ignite at all, see our guide to why a gas oven won’t light.

 The oven worked fine yesterday.
 You ran the self-clean cycle overnight.
 This morning the oven is completely dead.
 That sequence points to a blown oven thermal fuse with near certainty.
 An oven thermal fuse blown during self-clean is the single most predictable no-heat cause we see.
 Self-clean cycles reach 800 to 900°F inside the cavity.
 If the range hood is off or the exhaust is restricted, heat builds at the fuse location and trips it.
 The fuse is a one-time sacrificial device: once blown, it requires replacement.
 Testing is a continuity check with zero ohms for good, infinite for blown.
 The part is very inexpensive and the replacement job takes 20 to 40 minutes.